 Shall mean costs (operating and capital expenditure) for enhanced security activities as specifically directed by Department for Business, Energy and Industrial Strategy (“BEIS”) or the Centre for the Protection of National Infrastructure (“CPNI”) pursuant to Special Licence Condition XXX.
 These costs are subject to an uncertainty mechanism.

+Shrinkage

+Shrinkage on the National Transmission System refers to gas which is lost from the system, as well as the energy consumed in operating the network.

+SO

+The System Operator is responsible for keeping the National Transmission System operating safely, reliably and efficiently, balancing supply and demand on the network and ensuring safe operating pressures are maintained within the pipes.

 SpC

 Special licence condition